glouppe/info8010-deep-learning/lecture9.md

 class: middle

-GNN layers are usually classified in three spatial flavors depending on how they implement the propagation operator $\phi$:
+GNN layers are usually classified in three flavors depending on how they implement the propagation operator $\phi$:
 - Convolutional
 - Attentional
 - Message-passing